TRS-80 Model II: Model 12

 The Model II was replaced in 1982 by the TRS-80 Model 12, which has half-height ("thinline") double-sided floppy drives, and integrates most of the Model II electronics into a single main board.
 The video and keyboard card plugged into a single slot in the main board.
 An expansion card cage was available as an option, allowing six more plug-in cards.
 The white phosphor CRT on the Model II was replaced with a green phosphor tube on the Model 12 for easier viewing and less eye strain.
 Its keyboard sported eight function keys.
-The Model 12 is essentially a Model 16B without the Motorola processor, and is upgradable to a Model 16B.
+The Model 12 is essentially a Model 16B without the card cage and Motorola processor boards, and is upgradable to a Model 16B.

 The Model 12 moved the Centronics and serial ports to a cluster on the rear left side of the computer.

 Model 16

 The TRS-80 Model 16 came out in February 1982 as the follow-on to the Model II; an upgrade kit was available for Model II systems.
 The Model 16 added a 6 MHz, 16/32-bit Motorola 68000 processor and memory card, keeping the original Z80 as an I/O processor, or as the main processor when 8-bit Model II software was loaded.
 It has two half-height ("thinline") double-sided 8-inch floppy drives, though the Model II upgrade does not replace the floppy drive.

 The Model 16 can run either TRSDOS-16 or TRS-Xenix, a variant of Xenix, Microsoft's version of UNIX.
 TRSDOS-16 is a TRSDOS II-4.1 application providing a 68000 interface and support for up to three users, with no additional features and little compatible software.
 68000 functionality was added as an extension, loading 68000 code into the 68000 memory via a shared memory window with the Z80.